Tinkerforge/brickd/README.rst

 It has to be cloned or symlinked to the ``src/daemonlib`` directory before the source code can be compiled.
 Make sure that you're using matching versions of the brickd and daemonlib source code.
-If you're using the the current git version of brickd then you also need the current git version of daemonlib.
+If you're using the current git version of brickd then you also need the current git version of daemonlib.
 If you're using a specific release of brickd (e.g. tagged v2.3.0) then you also need the matching release of daemonlib (e.g. tagged brickd-2.3.0).

-Also the following libraries are required:
+Brick Daemon also depends on the following libraries:

-* libusb-1.0
+* libusb-1.0 (mandatory)
 * libudev (optional for USB hotplug, Linux only)
 * pm-utils (optional for suspend/resume handling, Linux only)